Buying a used car is looking better and better to many shoppers.

-Here are some of the reasons why you should purchase a used vehicle instead of new:
+Here are the biggest reasons you should be buying a used vehicle:

 - Today’s cars and trucks remain reliable longer, which has contributed to the increasing average age of vehicles on U.S. roads to about 11.6 years (and rising).

-- Certified pre-owned (CPO) programs – used vehicles which have been reconditioned and provide warranties – offer “like new” condition with about 2.65 million sold last year.
+- Certified pre-owned programs – used vehicles which have been reconditioned and provide warranties – offer “like new” condition with about 2.7 million sold last year.

 - Detailed vehicle history reports based on a vehicle identification number (VIN) are available from companies such as Carfax, AutoCheck and VINCheckPro.